 Herein, Gentle Reader, you will find a collection of short pieces about my favorite SF books.
-I wrote most of these as fillers for a fanzine long ago, but I'm periodically adding new ones.
-In all of them I recommend works by other authors that I don't feel have gotten the attention they deserve.
+I wrote most of these as fillers for a fanzine long ago, but I've occasionally added new ones.
+In all of them I recommend works by authors other than myself who I don't feel have gotten the attention they deserve.

-You won't find the obvious recommendations of Tolkien and Heinlein here; these are all items I feel have been unjustly neglected.
-I may add something about better-known favorites later, but for now what you have here are compilations of two series of very short articles on obscurities and lost treasures, plus whatever newer books I think have been unjustly neglected...
+You won't find the obvious recommendations of Tolkien and Heinlein here; these are all items I think have been unjustly neglected.
+I may add something about better-known favorites later, but for now what you have here are compilations of two series of very short articles on obscurities and lost treasures, plus whatever newer books I may have added.

 CONTENTS: Alphabetical by Author